narrative-environments/CourseCompendium/Design-Paradoxes.md

 Rodgers, Inella and Bremner (2017) discuss seven paradoxes of design practice, which they characterise as follows:

-*Design is really undisciplined as a discipline
+*Design is very undisciplined as a discipline*

 *The easier it becomes to design, the harder it is to design*